 Toledo, Ohio: Black Frog Brewing… Why that is a Big Deal for Craft Beer!

-For better or for worse (you can be the judge), one of the defining features of Black Frog Brewery, aside from the fantastic beers they brew, is the fact that Black Frog will be the first minority owned & operated craft brewery in Toledo – and quite possibly the entire state of Ohio.
-Chris Harris, owner of Black Frog, will immediately be placed into the extremely exclusive group of minorities and people of color who own, operate and brew beer on a professional level.
+Aside from their incredible brews, one of the defining features of Black Frog Brewery is the fact that it is minority-owned and operated, a first for Toledo and possibly the entire state of Ohio.
+Chris Harris, the owner, finds himself in the exclusive group of minorities and people of color who pursue their passion for brewing beer at a professional level.

-One of the best sentiments Chris Harris shared with us was the opportunity he has as an African American brewer to reach an entire new audience of beer drinkers and bring them into the craft beer community.
-He feels that the craft beer scene at large will benefit from inviting new types of people to the bar, and that when the environment becomes more diverse, everybody wins from a business and consumer standpoint.
+One of the most inspiring sentiments Chris Harris expressed was the opportunity he has as an African American brewer to introduce a whole new audience to craft beer and welcome them into the craft beer community.
+He believes that diversifying the craft beer scene will benefit everyone involved, both from a business and consumer standpoint.